montehurd/mediawiki-quickstart/README.md

 ## Skin Management

-### Switching skins:
+### Switching skins

 `use_skin` fetches and switches to a skin and refreshes the browser to show the skin in use

 It's safe to call more than once for a given skin, so you can use it to quickly toggle between skins

-- Vector skin:
+- Vector skin
     ```bash
     ./mw use_skin vector
     ```

-- Minerva Neue skin:
+- Minerva Neue skin
     ```bash
     ./mw use_skin minervaneue
     ```

-- Timeless skin:
+- Timeless skin
     ```bash
     ./mw use_skin timeless
     ```

-- MonoBook skin:
+- MonoBook skin
     ```bash
     ./mw use_skin monobook
     ```

-### Adding more skins:
+### Adding more skins

 Look at the skin manifest yml files in `~/mediawiki-quickstart/skins/manifests`

 Copy one of them and rename it for your skin and edit it to use your skin's settings

-- Then you can fetch and switch to your skin:
+- Then you can fetch and switch to your skin
     ```bash
     ./mw use_skin #your_skin_filename_without_extension#
     ```

-- You can also call the skin installers directly:
+- You can also call the skin installers directly
     ```bash
     ./skins/installer.sh install #one_or_more_extensionless_skin_filename_separated_by_spaces#
     ```